Stanko/Stanko.github.io/_posts/2018-09-07-flex-justify-content-equally-distanced-items.md

 allowfullscreen='true'>
 See the Pen <a href='http://codepen.io/stanko/pen/XPzmqg/'>Flex items equally distanced from each other, as well from the parent's edge</a> by Stanko (<a href='http://codepen.io/stanko'>@stanko</a>) on <a href='http://codepen.io'>CodePen</a>.
 </iframe>

-Please note that this trick will work for any flex direction.